Millions of Women Living With OSA Need Diagnosis and Treatment

-Chronic sleep disorders like obstructive sleep apnea (OSA) don’t go away if ignored.
-OSA requires a sleep study, diagnosis, and customized treatment, something many women will never receive.
+Chronic sleep disorders like OSA don’t go away if ignored.
+OSA requires a sleep study, diagnosis, and customized treatment.
+These are things many women will never receive.

 Moving toward inclusivity

-“Even when presenting with snoring and sleepiness, and in the presence of comorbidities, women are less likely to be evaluated for OSA,” the authors of the Lastra concluded in their 2018 research.
+“Even when presenting with snoring and sleepiness, and in the presence of comorbidities, women are less likely to be evaluated for OSA,” scientists have commented.
 “Symptom burden and poor health outcomes have been documented in women with OSA and treatment improves their health.”6

-They propose 3 solutions to ensure women receive adequate care for their sleep disorder.
+They propose 3 solutions to ensure women receive adequate care for their sleep disorder:6

 - Medical professionals should receive more and better primary care education surrounding OSA in women.